Antiz96/arch-update/README.md

 In case you want/need to customize the `arch-update.desktop` file, copy it in a path that has a higher priority than the default installation path and modify it there (to ensure that your custom `arch-update.desktop` file supersedes the default one and that your modifications are not being overwritten on updates).

-This can be useful to force the `arch-update.desktop` file to launch `Arch-Update` with a specific terminal emulator for instance.
+This can be useful to force `Arch-Update` to launch with a specific terminal emulator when clicking the systray applet for instance.
 **If clicking the systray applet does nothing**, please read [this chapter](#force-the-desktop-file-to-run-with-a-specific-terminal-emulator).

 ### The systemd timer